3stella25/3stella25/README.md

 ## Hi y'all!
 My name is Ella, I'm a freshman CS major at UGA!
-- 🔭 I'm currently working on my network+ certification
+- 🔭 I'm currently working collecting data for my AWS HoneyPot Project.
-- 🌱 I'm currently learning python, java, and hacking!
+- 🌱 I'm currently learning python, java, and cybersecurity skills!
-More to come soon!
+- 📫 How to reach me: www.linkedin.com/in/ella-tse
 <!--
 **3stella25/3stella25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.